mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 This post draws on methods outlined in the paper [A Statistician Plays Darts](https://www.stat.cmu.edu/~ryantibs/papers/darts.pdf), by Ryan J. Tibshirani, Andrew Price and Jonathan Taylor.
 I will refer to the paper as ASPD for the rest of the post.

 Consider a player (Alice) throwing darts at the standard dart board.
-In a normal game (or leg in a professional match), Alice starts with a score of 501, and each score from a throw of a dart is taken off of the player's total.
+In a normal game (or leg in a professional match), Alice starts with a total score of 501, and the score from each dart is taken off her total.
 Therefore, at least in the early stages of the game, she is seeking to maximise the score of each dart.
 A good player will obviously aim for the highest scoring regions of the board (the triple 20, the bullseye, the triple 19).
-However, this may not be a good strategy for an amateur player - for example, the triple 20 region is surrounded by low scoring regions (in the 1 and 5 segments).
-This means that they may be better off aiming at a lower scoring region, which is surrounded by regions of similar score, so as to minimise the risk of hitting these regions due to a less accurate aim.
+However, this may not be a good strategy for an amateur player - for example, the triple 20 region is surrounded by low scoring regions (e.g. in the 1 and 5 segments).
+So Alice may be better off aiming at a lower scoring region, surrounded by regions of similar score, so as to minimise the risk of hitting these regions due to a less accurate aim.

 How should we quantify Alice's ability?
 To start with, let's make the simplifying assumption that when she aims at a particular point on the dartboard $p$, the probability of the dart hitting the board at a specific location $Z$ is given by a 2-D spherical Gaussian distribution: